School immersion in the Vancouver area, British Columbia – Ages 14-18 – 3 months to 1 academic year

 The homestay coordinator knows the host families and schools.
 They are there to ensure that everything runs smoothly within the family.
 He or she is available to answer any questions that may arise once you are in the host family, can help you with the various formalities and is able to react quickly in the event of a problem.

-Finally, an emergency number will be given to you so that you can contact someone on site in the event of an urgent problem.
+Finally, you will be given an emergency number so that you can contact someone on site in the event of an urgent problem.

-When you arrive in Canada, you’ll take part in an orientation week organised by the Burnaby district.
+When you arrive in Canada, you will take part in an orientation week organised by the Burnaby district.
 You will have the opportunity to meet other international students, visit your school before the 1st day of classes and take part in activities, including an excursion to Grouse Mountain.

 • No minimum level of English is required, but we advise you not to choose this programme if you are a beginner

-• Have achieved good academic results over the last two years (minimum 60% in core subjects, 1 or 2 accidents accepted)
+• Good academic results over the last two years (minimum 60% in core subjects, 1 or 2 accidents accepted)

 • Be willing to make new friends, share the daily life of a host family and take part in school life

-1. Send us a registration form as soon as possible.
+1. Fill in the pre-registration form as soon as possible

-4. We will confirm the result to you no later than 8 days after our interview.
+4. We will confirm the result no later than 8 days after our interview

-5. If the interview is successful, we will ask you to pay a deposit (25% of the total amount, minimum €1,800) and to send us the relevant documents completed.
-This includes recommendation letters from your teachers, your medical history and other information needed to process your booking.
-As soon as we receive all the documents and the deposit, we will send the application file to our partner.
+5. If the interview is positive, we ask you to pay a deposit of 25% of the total cost of your stay (with a minimum of €1,800) and to complete the online application form, which includes letters of recommendation from your teachers and other information needed for us to study your application on site.

-7. Once your application is confirmed, our partner will start to look for a host family and a school.
+7. Once your application has been accepted, our partner begins the search for and selection of a host family and registers you with the school.

-After these dates, it is still possible to enrol, subject to school availability.
+After these dates, it is still possible to enrol depending on school availability.
 However, we recommend that you register at least 3 months before departure to ensure that you are well prepared for your stay.

 Travel